vgmstream/vgmstream/README.md

 # vgmstream

-This is vgmstream, a library for playing streamed audio from video games.
+This is vgmstream, a library for playing streamed (pre-recorded) audio from video games.

 There are multiple end-user bits:
 - a command line decoder called "test.exe"
 - a Winamp plugin called "in_vgmstream"
 - a foobar2000 component called "foo_input_vgmstream"
 - an XMPlay plugin called "xmp-vgmstream"
 - an Audacious plugin called "libvgmstream"

+Help and newest builds can be found here: https://www.hcs64.com/

+Latest development is usually here: https://github.com/kode54/vgmstream/

-## Needed files (for Windows)
+## Needed extra files (for Windows)
-Since Ogg Vorbis, MPEG audio, and other external formats are supported, you will need to have certain DLL files.
+Support for some codecs (Ogg Vorbis, MPEG audio, etc) is done with external libraries, so you will need to have certain DLL files.

-In the case of the foobar2000 component they are all bundled for convenience, or you can get them from here: https://github.com/kode54/vgmstream (also here: https://f.losno.co/vgmstream-win32-deps.zip, may not be latest).
+In the case of the foobar2000 component they are all bundled for convenience, or you can get them here: https://github.com/kode54/vgmstream/tree/master/ext_libs (bundled here: https://f.losno.co/vgmstream-win32-deps.zip, may not be latest).

 Put ```libvorbis.dll```, ```libmpg123-0.dll```, ```libg7221_decode.dll```, ```libg719_decode.dll```,
 ```at3plusdecoder.dll```, ```avcodec-vgmstream-58.dll```, ```avformat-vgmstream-58.dll```,